Listening for Dark Photon Radio from the Galactic Centre: Attenuation of photons after production

 where $l_p$ is the scale height of the plasma, $T_p$ is the temperature of the plasma (which we assume to be a constant), and we approximated $\omega\simeq \mAp$.
 The attenuation due to Compton scattering is negligible in the dark photon mass range we consider.
 Although Eq.~\eqref{eq:GammaIB} suggests that the inverse bremsstrahlung rate diverges as $\omega\sim\mAp\to 0$, the survival probability actually decreases quickly as the dark photon mass increases due to the $n_e^2\propto \omega_p^4\sim \mAp^4$ term in the numerator (this is because dark photons with larger mass convert at locations with larger plasma density, where absorption is more efficient).

 Photons produced in a boundary layer travel from $r_c$ to $r_0+b$ approximately radially.
 Depending on the dark photon mass and height above the disk, this distance ranges from 0 to $b$.
 The photons will be slightly deflected in the direction of the density gradient, where less dense plasma is expected than the exponential radial density profile.
-Although we do not carry out detailed modelling, to estimate the possible effect in Fig.~\ref{fig:WDDPGCpopulation} right we include attenuation assuming all photons travel radially over a distance of 500~km.
+Although we do not carry out detailed modelling, to estimate the possible effect in accreting white dwarfs, considered in the main text, we include attenuation assuming all photons travel radially over a distance of 500~km, which yields for $b=3188$~km, as adopted in the main text, where $T_s$ is the boundary layer temperature.
+Note that the coefficients in the last bracket depend implicitly on $b$ and the distance of travel.

 The propagation of photons in neutron stars is even more complex and a reliable prediction requires ray tracing.
-However, for the purpose of estimating the attenuation of signals in the magnetosphere in Fig.~\ref{fig:WDDPGCpopulation} we continue to assume radial photon trajectories and a dispersion relation $\omega^2=k^2+\omega_p^2$.
-The resultant survival probability due to Compton scattering and inverse bremsstrahlung is
+However, for the purpose of estimating the attenuation of signals in the magnetosphere of neutron stars analysed in the main text we continue to assume radial photon trajectories and a dispersion relation $\omega^2=k^2+\omega_p^2$.
+Using Goldreich--Julian (GJ) model~\cite{Goldreich:1969sb}, the resultant survival probability due to Compton scattering and inverse bremsstrahlung is

 and